pedroassumpcao/incident/examples/bank/README.md

 Configure `incident` **Event Store** and **Projection Store** adapters and its options.
 The options will be used during the adapter initialization.

+There are two options for persistency and the adapter configuration follows below:

+#### In Memory Adapter

+This is simply a quick option to be used as a playground to exercise the library but it is not suppose to be used in a real application as the data will be wiped out every time the application starts.

-In our case, the Event Store will start as an empty list, and the Projection Store will have an empty list of bank accounts as projection:
+The Event Store will start as an empty list (no events), and the Projection Store will have an empty list of bank accounts as the only projection:

 ```elixir
 config :incident, :event_store, adapter: Incident.EventStore.InMemoryAdapter,